nilor-corp/zenerator/README.md

 ```

 ### Provision ComfyUI
-In the `.\nilor-corp\zenerator\` directory:
+In the `.\nilor-corp\zenerator\` directory, still within the `venv` virtual environment:
 ```
-cd ..           # should put you in .\nilor-corp\ directory .\venv\Scripts\activate comfy launch
+cd ..           # should put you in .\nilor-corp\ directory comfy launch
 ```
-- once launched, navigate to comfyUI in browser  http://127.0.0.1:8188
+- Once launched, navigate to ComfyUI in your browser: http://127.0.0.1:8188
-- in the top right corner of the screen click the "🧩 Manager" button
+- In the top right corner of the screen click the "🧩 Manager" button.
-- a new window will appear, in the bottom left corner, under the "Experimental" section click "Snapshot Manager"
+- A new window will appear.
+In the bottom left corner, under the "Experimental" section click "Snapshot Manager".
-- click "Restore" on the snapshot and then press the "Restart" button that will appear to restart ComfyUI.
-This will download a lot packages which you should see in terminal
+- Click "Restore" on the snapshot and then press the "Restart" button that will appear to restart ComfyUI.
+This will download a lot packages which you should see in terminal.

 ### Directory Structure
 After finishing installation, your directory structure should look like this: